Summer means beach season, and beach season means one thing: less clothes.

-Weeks 1, 2, 3 and 4 are be prepared as split routines (two body parts per day) segmented into 3-4 supersets (two exercises performed one after the other) per session.
+Weeks 1, 2, 3 and 4 are set up as split routines (two body parts per day) segmented into a series of supersets (two exercises performed one after the other) per session.
 Split routines are a classic 'bodybuilding' approach to build muscle and burning fat.
 The supersets, which are a major component to this program, will force you to work more aggressively, revving your metabolism and resulting in more fat loss.

 At the end of each workout, you'll do an abdominal/core circuit.
 Rep ranges will vary between six and 15 repetitions to maximize hypertrophy (muscle growth), and rest periods will also be kept to a minimum—30 to 60 seconds at most.